 To better prevent this, the first step would be to clearly understand what exactly is causing your site to slow down, as there can be any number of reasons.
 Thankfully, a quick run around with proper crawling software like Web-scraper, SEMrush, etc., can quickly help you pinpoint the top issues, with some even helping to rectify them.

-From malware, bots, viruses, to hacking & everything in between, Negative SEO isn’t the only thing you need to worry about when online.
+From malware, bots, and viruses to hacking & everything in between, Negative SEO isn’t the only thing you need to worry about when online.
 And obviously, the best way to protect against all of them is to beef up the security of your website, or the platform itself.

 Start by limiting site access and using passwords that are far tougher to guess, leak, or get hacked.
 All security patches must (obviously!) be kept up-to-date, and your CMS software should also need to be equipped with powerful encryption to safeguard your user’s data.
 And most importantly, immediately shift your sites from HTTP to HTTPS, especially if you store sensitive customer info.

 Sure, it’s a bit overkill.
 But seeing how destructive cyber-attacks can be, it’s always better to be safe than sorry, especially when the bother is one that could’ve been easily avoided.